 This is a suggested independent itinerary that you customize.
 Please select the best flights, hotels, trains, activities, transportation and number of nights in each destination to fit your needs.

 Cities that you cannot miss in Europe!
 Visit Salzburg (the `Golden City of High Baroque,` known as the Florence of the North; the birthplace of Mozart, all names to describe this beautiful, musical city), St Wolfgang, Villach, Klagenfurt and Vienna (city of music, cafes, waltzes, parks, pastries, and wine with stately streets and Baroque palaces) with a rent a car.
-This is a flexible package.
-Select your number of nights in each city, desired hotel and activities.

 This 10 night sample itinerary includes: